 And then three weeks later the stuff stopped working.
 Like overnight, it went from warm coconut to burnt coconut and body odor.
 I understand that with natural deodorants you need to switch them up every so often, but it seemed no deodorant lasted even a month.
 Sorry, but I have neither the time nor money to change my deodorant every few weeks.

 Since this stuff stopped working but did work at one point I’ve stuck this into my toiletries kit in case I again forget to pack my regular deodorant for a trip.
-My husband had no desire to smell like coconut so I don't know how it worked for him.
+When my daughter started using deodorant, I gave her my tube and she liked it so much we re-ordered it when it ran out.
+My husband has also used Kopari since this review and likes it very much.

 September 2018: A Mist of Cashmere… and Funerals